kentcdodds/glamorous-website/pages/api/content/glamorous.md

 // is not a valid attribute for a `div` however `id` will be forwarded because
 // `id` is a valid prop
 ```

+> Try this out in your browser [here](https://codesandbox.io/s/P18oV4kD2)!

 ### forwardProps

 There are some cases where you're making a `glamorousComponentFactory` out of a custom component that spreads
 some of the properties across an underlying DOM element, but not all of them.
 In this case you should use
 `rootEl` to forward only the right props to be spread on the DOM element, but you can also use `forwardProps`
 to specify extra props that should be forwarded.
-For [example](https://codesandbox.io/s/GZEo8jOyy):

 ```js
 const MyComponent = ({shouldRender, ...rest}) => (